lorenzorovida/Lightweight-Sorting-In-Approximate-Homomorphic-Encryption/README.md

 #### Input values:
 One of the following three arguments are required in order to correctly give the input to the circuit.

-- To use as input a vector of values from 0 to `n` randomly shuffled, use `--random n` where `n` is a power of two.
+- **Random**: To use as input a vector of values from 0 to `n` randomly shuffled, use `--random n` where `n` is a power of two.
 Also, set the delta value `--delta d` where `d` represents the $\delta$ term used in the paper.
 For example:
 ```
 --random 8 --delta 0.01
 ```

-- To use as input a file, use `--file FILENAME` where `FILENAME` is the selected file.
+- **Input file**: To use as input a file, use `--file FILENAME` where `FILENAME` is the selected file.
 Notice that the file must contain a power-of-two number of values.
 For example:
 ```
  --file "../inputs/sample.txt"
 ```

-- Alternatively, you can provide a vector directly by enclosing it in square brackets, for example: `"[0.5, 0.12, 0.71, 0.42]"`.
+- **Input inline**: Alternatively, you can provide a vector directly by enclosing it in square brackets, for example: `"[0.5, 0.12, 0.71, 0.42]"`.
 Notice that, also in this case, the length of the vector $|v|$ must be a power of two.
 ```
 "[0.5, 0.12, 0.71, 0.42]"
 ```